Get involved to have your say

 Minister: Rev. Ben Gilmour

-Potts Point and Kings Cross Heritage Conservation Society
+Potts Point & Kings Cross Heritage & Residents' Society

-This society aims to encourage heritage conservation in the Potts Point and Kings Cross area by advocating for better planning controls at all levels of government, and adding to an appreciation and enhancement of what the group wants to keep from the past, for the future.
+We advocate for better planning controls and outcomes at all levels of government and represent locals in the NSW Land and Environment Court.
+This approach adds to an appreciation and enhancement of what the community wants to keep from the past for the future.

 President: Andrew Woodhouse